TrustTheVote-Project/VoteTrackerPlus/docs/informal-security-overview.md

-# An Informal Description of the Security Model of VoteTrackerPlus
+# An Informal Description of the Security Model of VoteTracker+

 ## 1) Terminology